SaqSaq815/Unix-Online-Server/README.md

   - React App
   - etc...

-### Platform
-  -   Virtual Machine
-      -   oracleVirtual Box
-      -   VMware
-  - Linux machine
-  - Windows
-    - Use Git Bash

 ## Installation & Set ups :heavy_exclamation_mark:
 - Click this [link](INSTALL.md) for the complete installation guide.

 ## Script :notebook:
 - Script can be written using different languages it all depends on what are you comfortable of using.
-In our case we created our simple script using Python.
+In our case we created our simple script using **bash**.
 - ```
   def function()
     // command goes here